MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-epic-data.md

 5. Under **Security options**, do the following things:

-    1. Determine whether to run the script only when you’re logged on to the computer or run it when you’re logged on or not.
+    1. Determine whether to run the script only when you're logged on to the computer or run it when you're logged on or not.

     2. Make sure that the **Run with the highest privileges** checkbox is selected.